Cincosavvy/CS-5210/Vanilla Template/README.md

+#This is the code for Lab4 created with the vanilla template provided from the professor.

 # Getting Starting with Vanilla Template

 - `index.html` is where you include the D3 library, your D3 code, and any HTML